loganhasson/pushstream-and-ruby/README.md

 If all's well, you should see something like: `nginx version: nginx/1.2.5`.

-Next, we need to check the pushstream configuration file to make sure it's all good to go:
+Next, we need to check the push stream configuration file to make sure it's all good to go:

 `$ /usr/local/nginx/sbin/nginx -c $NGINX_PUSH_STREAM_MODULE_PATH/misc/nginx.conf -t`